THE ‘TEXT-TO-SWITCH’ PROCESS

 WANT TO STAY BUT JUST RECEIVE A BETTER DEAL?

 If you don’t want to switch, but just want a better deal from your current provider, use our free service!
-Simple click your provider, enter your package details to check your bill against thousands of others, then enter your personal details to challenge your provider.
+Simply click your provider, enter your package details to check your bill against thousands of others, then enter your personal details to challenge your provider.
 It’s free and only takes 60 seconds.
 The stats show that around 19% of people switch per year, whereas 79% would rather stay with their provider but just get a fairer bill.
 Want to check your mobile bill?
 Click here.

 Is your bill fair?